Science

 Prerequisite: Biology (can be taken concurrently), may be taken at an honors or non-honors level

-Environmental Systems, Art and Culture is a course that integrates all subjects mentioned above without separation or hierarchical value.
-With each topic beginning with a foundation in various environmental science, topics range from biological knowledge to surveys and research.
+This class begins with a foundation in various environmental sciences, with topics ranging from biological knowledge to surveys and research.
 Concurrently, classroom learning will address the implications of global and local communities on various environmental systems, focusing particularly on the ramifications and effects on marginalized communities.
-Art-making is one of the pillars of the class and students will be offered a wide variety of artistic mediums to engage.
-Students do not need to have taken a visual arts course, but they are expected to bring their energy and creativity.
-Students will engage in the parallel process of discussion, action, and creation that exists in the lives of artists and activists as cultural producers.
 Using the classroom and wider San Diego as a laboratory, students will develop and explore their personal values and begin to see them in relation to broader society.
-They will engage in extended community service projects that address the overarching themes of the course.
-Ultimately, the course will empower students to make thoughtful and educated decisions about their own future, to find joy in human connections, artwork and teamwork, and use their discovered strengths to better our current environment.
-This is a dual block class; it meets for two blocks and fulfills both the elective and science credit.
+They will engage in extended self-developed community-service projects that address the course’s overarching themes.
+Ultimately, the course will empower students to make thoughtful and educated decisions about their own future, find joy in human connections, and use their discovered strengths to better our current environment.

 • Marine Biology